Blog

 The challenge: An auto insurer wanted to implement a usage-based insurance model but couldn’t handle the data from telematics devices in their legacy systems.
 Issues with processing, storing, and analyzing the data created bottlenecks.

-The solution: A custom EDI-enabled solution was built to integrate real-time telematics data, such as mileage and driving patterns, into the claims and policy management systems.
+The solution: A custom EDI-enabled solution was developed to integrate real-time telematics data, including mileage and driving patterns, into the claims and policy management systems.
 AI algorithms analyzed this data to assess driver risk profiles and automatically adjust premiums.

 The results: